 baz and take a pointer to one of

-they be returned from functions, nor can pointers be taken to their
+nor can pointers be taken to their fields.
+Only

-fields.
-Only pointers to structs are first-class.
-They acknowledged
+pointers to structs are first-class.
+They acknowledged that this was

-that this was limiting and said they planned on fixing it in the
+limiting and said they planned on fixing it in the future.

 Fortunately, this was fixed with ANSI C and structs are first-class